berkeleyGamedev/DecalWebsite/pages/labs/lab5/lab5.md

 ## Check-off

 For this lab, your job is to create your own Tileset!
 You can make a Tileset for any environment you’d like, but it has to have two different surfaces making contact (ex. grass and cobblestone, dirt and water).
-Show a facilitator the 3x3 tiles for the outer and inner rounding.
+Show a facilitator your set of 3x3 tiles for the outer and inner rounding.

 ## Bug Reports